lastdev/Addons/HandyNotes_ShadowlandsTreasures/RECENT_CHANGES.md

-## Changed in v78
+## Changed in v79

-* Fix error from calling the removed GetFactionInfoByID in a Korthia-specific override
+* Label cosmetic loot in tooltips
+* Support MapPinEnhanced for waypoints
+* Fix some deprecated function calls